Witte Software® https://www.modbustools.com

 Modbus Excel logging example

-Excel log with header information.
+Microsoft Excel Log with header information.

-Select the menu Display→Communication to show the traffic on the serial line or Ethernet cable.
-Use the stop button to temporary stop the update for inspection.
+Select Communication from the Display menu to show the traffic on the Serial Line or Ethernet cable.

 Modbus Communication Traffic

-Leave this window open while doing other commands.
+Leave window open while performing other tasks.

-15. OLE/Automation
+19. OLE/Automation

 Automation (formerly known as OLE Automation) makes it possible for one application to manipulate objects implemented in another application.